C-TeaRanger/SPS/README.md

 This will evaluate all the models in the model_path="./model_ckpt/cream_models/".
 If you need to evaluate one model, just change model_path in evaluation.py.

+We provide the pre-trained models used for evaluation in the paper, but the model size exceeds GitHub's 25MB limit and cannot be uploaded.
+If needed, please contact us via email at xyemrsnon@gmail.com.

 # Citation
 If you find this work useful or interesting, please consider citing it.